unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 #### Containers

-Containers are environments designed to contain and run only one application and its dependecies.
+Containers are environments designed to contain and run only one application and its dependencies.
 This leads to very small sizes.
 The containers are managed by a Container Management Engine, like Docker, and are dependent on the host OS, as they cannot run without it.